Check In

 WS: Could you start by telling us a bit about yourself and what inspired you to embark on your currentproject (i.e. work that you are focusing on while in YLA)?

 BC: My name is Brayan and I was born in Xochimilco, Mexico.
 My family comes from a long lineage of migrating people which includes Tlaxcala (Nahuatl) and Oaxaca (Mixteco/Ñuu Savi).
-For most of my life, I have lived as an undocumented person in the United States.
+For most of my life, I have lived in the United States.
 For that reason, I have a deep desire to reconnect and preserve my ancestral cultural practices.
 Growing up in a migrant working-class community deeply influenced my insight and passion to advocate for my community.
 At the same time as I began to dive deep into Indigenous farming practices and learn about traditional ecological knowledge, my passion for land work grew.
 Altogether, I saw a deep need for the preservation of cultural knowledge and the overall health of my community.
 In the end, what started as a personal passion and interest to grow and cook traditional food organically transformed into Tlaxcali (Tortilla), a social enterprise where I can sustainably uplift holistic wellness for my community through food and seeds.
 At the core, Tlaxcali's vision is to uplift access to traditional seeds, cooking methods, land care, and the overall sustainable efforts that are in place to promote intergenerational healing.

 WS: Can you describe the core components of your project and how it contributes to the conservation or regeneration of the planet?